Liuhongzhi2018/LearningforIELTS/Listening_7-TK.md

 8.DG74PH. postcode定位词，DG7 4PH.
 9.Tuesday. interview定位词.
 10.talk. prepare a ten-minute talk about that， prepare a ten-minute=plan a short.

+C12 Test8 Section3

+P78 P112
+21.classification. came up with a=containing a.
+22.worst. examples of Shakespeare adaptations=adaptations.
+23.slides. would better do=prepare.
+24.issues. 话题，问题. of the time when the film is made=at the time of making the film.

 C11 Test2 Section1